pulumi/docs/content/blog/rabbitMQ-azure/index.md

 ![Graphic](1.png)
 <br>

-Pulumi, an open source cloud development platform that supports multiple languages and platforms, allows programming and managing cloud environments using a consistent model and the power of full programing languages.
+Pulumi, an open source cloud development platform that supports multiple languages and platforms, allows programming and managing cloud environments using a consistent model and the power of full programming languages.

 One of those supported languages is C#, which we will be using to deploy a geo-redundant serverless cluster of the well-known messaging solution RabbitMQ.
 To run the cluster, we will be using three regions, in which we will be deploying: